Varna, Bulgaria: Late Ottoman rule

-A major port, agricultural, trade and shipbuilding centre for the Ottoman Empire in the 16th and 17th centuries, preserving a significant and economically active Bulgarian population, Varna was later made one of the Quadrilateral Fortresses (along with Rousse, Shumen, and Silistra) severing Dobruja from the rest of Bulgaria and containing Russia in the Russo-Turkish wars.
-The Russians temporarily took over in 1773 and again in 1828, following the prolonged Siege of Varna, returning it to the Ottomans two years later after the medieval fortress was razed.
+A major port, agricultural, trade, and shipbuilding centre for the Ottoman Empire in the 16th and 17th centuries, preserving a significant and economically active Bulgarian population, Varna was later made one of the Quadrilateral Fortresses (along with Rousse, Shumen, and Silistra), severing Dobruja from the rest of Bulgaria and containing Russia in the Russo-Turkish wars.
+The Russians stormed the city in 1773 and besieged it in 1828; however, both ended in failure.

-In the early 19th century, many local Greeks joined the patriotic organisation Filiki Eteria. Αt the outbreak of the Greek War of Independence (1821) revolutionary activity was recorded in Varna.
-As a result, local notables that participated in the Greek national movement were executed by the Ottoman authorities, while others managed to escape to Greece and continue their struggle.
+In the early 19th century, many local Greeks joined the patriotic organisation Filiki Eteria. Αt the outbreak of the Greek War of Independence (1821), revolutionary activity was recorded in Varna.
+As a result, local notables who participated in the Greek national movement were executed by the Ottoman authorities, while others managed to escape to Greece, where they continued their struggle for independence.

-The British and French campaigning against Russia in the Crimean War (1854–1856) used Varna as headquarters and principal naval base; many soldiers died of cholera and the city was devastated by a fire.
+The British and French, campaigning against Russia in the Crimean War (1854–1856), used Varna as headquarters and principal naval base; many soldiers died of cholera, and the city was devastated by a fire.
 A British and a French monument mark the cemeteries where cholera victims were interred.
-In 1866, the first railroad in Bulgaria connected Varna with the Rousse on the Danube, linking the Ottoman capital Constantinople with Central Europe; for a few years, the Orient Express ran through that route.
+In 1866, the first railroad in Bulgaria established a connection between Varna and Rousse on the Danube, linking the Ottoman capital Constantinople with Central Europe; for a few years, the Orient Express ran through that route.
 The port of Varna developed as a major supplier of food—notably wheat from the adjacent breadbasket Southern Dobruja—to Constantinople and a busy hub for European imports to the capital; 12 foreign consulates opened in the city.
-Local Bulgarians took part in the National Revival; Vasil Levski set up a secret revolutionary committee.
+Local Bulgarians took part in the National Revival; Vasil Levski established a secret revolutionary committee.